-Please review all the sections below to learn about basic qualifications and other requirements to prepare to apply for the next cohort; Class of 2021:
+Please review all the sections below to learn about basic qualifications and other requirements to apply for the next cohort:

 - Veterans Innovation Partnership (VIP) Fellowships are open to U.S. Armed Forces Veterans and Transitioning U.S. Military who are honorably discharged, provided they have completed a minimum of two years of time in service or are retired.
 Separating service members may apply with an official, signed letter providing a schedule date of separating and discharge, and as long as that date comes before the official start date for each cohort year.